 The Institute was established in 2015 and was designed to serve as a resource center for educators, researchers, practitioners, and patients.

 The Institute offers a variety of O&P and allied health program support services, including consulting/advisory services, curriculum development, grant writing, or assistance with developing consortium partnerships to leverage funding.
 It also provides a venue for educators and practitioners to have greater access to the industry’s knowledge base through workshops and symposiums, and the Institute’s state-of-the-art facility enables researchers and others to partner on innovative projects.
-And because the Institute is located just minutes from MacDill Air Force Base in Tampa, amputees, veterans, and their families can also receive wrap-around services such as wellness programs and other rehabilitative services offered by either the government or private sector.
+And because the Institute is located just minutes from MacDill Air Force Base in Tampa, people living with amputation, veterans, and their families can also receive wrap-around services such as wellness programs and other rehabilitative services offered by either the government or private sector.

 Primary Mission Statement